andrewflik/TraCov/README.md

 # Tracov

-## Submission by Team Turing - HACK GUJRAT
+## Submission by Team Turing - HACK GUJARAT
 ## Theme- Health Care
 :rocket: TraCov is a smartphone app aimed at tracking the spread of COVID-19 among its users by forming links among them as they come in close contact with each other.